App version: 0.1.0

 Applying for a business line of credit is similar to applying for most types of small business loans.
 Here are some steps to help you get started.

-1. Determine if a Small Business Line of Credit Is Your Best Option
+1. Determine if a Business Line of Credit Is Your Best Option

 Before you begin the application process, decide if a small business line of credit is the type of financing you need.
 Compare business loans to LOCs to determine what’s right for your needs and qualifications.
 Similar to getting short-term business loans, long-term loans, and other types of financing, business lines of credit have associated interest rates and possible fees.
-When you’re considering your funding options, remember to factor in these costs.If you decide a line of credit is your best option, then read on.
-If not, we detail other funding options further down this page.
+When you’re considering your funding options, remember to factor in these costs.Recommended: Different Types of Small Business Loans

 2. See if Your Business Is a Good Candidate for a Line of Credit